-This document describes the minimum required elements of an Arborist Report needed for large projects, which include development-related projects or Heritage Tree permit applications for the removal or pruning of four or more trees.
+This document is a checklist of the minimum required elements of an Arborist Report needed for large projects, which include Heritage Tree permit applications for the removal or pruning of more than one-fourth of the canopy and/or roots.

-The Arborist report is to be submitted to the City and property owner as part of the permit application process for the purpose of providing accurate information and a professional opinion regarding the condition, preservation, protection, mitigation, and maintenance of Heritage Trees or City Street Trees and, when applicable, the integration of that information into the development plans.
+The Arborist report is to be submitted to the City and property owner as part of the permit application process for the purpose of providing accurate information and a professional opinion regarding the condition, preservation, protection, mitigation, and maintenance of Heritage Trees.